-- More Sales Taxes Paid by Renters.
-Renters who pay less in rent would use some of their savings to buy taxable goods. - Change in Income Taxes Paid by Landlords.
+• Change in Income Taxes Paid by Landlords.
 Landlords' income tax payments would change in several ways.
 Some landlords would receive less rental income.
 This would reduce their income tax payments.
 On the other hand, over time landlords would pay less to buy rental properties.
 This would reduce expenses they can claim to lower their income tax payments (such as mortgage interest, property taxes, and depreciation).
 This would increase their income tax payments.
 The measure's net effect on income taxes paid by landlords in the long term is not clear.

 Overall, the measure likely would reduce state and local revenues in the long term, with the largest effect on property taxes.
 The amount of revenue loss would depend on many factors, most importantly how communities respond to this measure.
-If several communities expand moderate rent control to cover most of their rental housing, revenue losses could be in the tens of millions of dollars per year.
+If, for example, communities that already have rent control expand their rules to include newer homes and single-family homes, revenue losses could be in the tens of millions of dollars per year.
+If many communities create new rent control rules, revenue losses could be larger.
 If few communities make changes, revenue losses would be minor.
-If many communities pass strong rent control, revenue losses could be in the hundreds of millions of dollars per year.